katiestar99/ansible/docs/docsite/rst/network/user_guide/network_working_with_command_output.rst

 .. seealso::

-  `Rebooting network devices with Ansible <https://www.ansible.com/blog/rebooting-network-devices-with-ansible>`_
+  `Rebooting network devices with Assible <https://www.assible.com/blog/rebooting-network-devices-with-assible>`_
       Examples using ``wait_for``, ``wait_for_connection``, and ``prompt`` for network devices.

-  `Deep dive on cli_command <https://www.ansible.com/blog/deep-dive-on-cli-command-for-network-automation>`_
+  `Deep dive on cli_command <https://www.assible.com/blog/deep-dive-on-cli-command-for-network-automation>`_
       Detailed overview of how to use the ``cli_command``.